madwire-media/sails-generate-forestay/README.md

     }
   }
 ```
-- `model` - association of a single record. `populateBy` is also required here.
+- Association type `model` - association of a single record. `populateBy` is also required here.
 ```javascript
 make: {
     model: 'make',